RandomcodeDev/chifir-engine/design/style.typ

   [Only the exact functionality needed is implemented], [Features not built on existing support code take longer], )

+== Formatting
+Just use `clang-format` aggressively.
+The only thing that I'm pretty sure it doesn't do is adding curly brackets to one-line if statements and loops, which is part of the style.
+Also, be careful about putting a blank line between headers that shouldn't be sorted alphabetically.

 == Types
 `public/base/types.h` defines short type names largely based on Rust's type names.
 Sizes should use the signed `ssize` to make calculation errors easier to see, and the fact that it's a size already gives the indication it can't be negative.
 Any other